5 Steps To Improve Indirect Spend Management

 Modern procurement processes harness the power of digital technologies to overcome the hurdles traditionally associated with indirect spend management, including lack of transparency, inconsistent compliance with internal controls, and poor data management.
-By familiarising yourself with these technologies and developing a formal strategy for indirect procurement and spend management, you’ll be able to take advantage of new opportunities for greater profits, performance, and savings—not just in procurement, but across business units and your organisation as a whole.
+By familiarizing yourself with these technologies and developing a formal strategy for indirect procurement and spend management, you’ll be able to take advantage of new opportunities for greater profits, performance, and savings—not just in procurement, but across business units and your organization as a whole.

 Common Challenges in Indirect Spend Management